The Latin word, from which the English word “desert” is derived, describes an area without people.

 Bighorn sheep don’t require any water when there are green grasses.
 They must, however, regularly consume water in the heat.

-These animals that live in the desert can recover quickly from dehydration and withstand water losses of up to 20% of their body weight.
+These animals in the desert can recover quickly from dehydration and withstand water losses of up to 20% of their body weight.

-They can also better evade predators if they can live for extended periods of time without a reliable source of water.
+If they can live for extended periods without a reliable source of water, they can also better evade predators.

 Contrary to many other mammals, desert bighorn sheep can tolerate small changes in body temperature, which allows them to survive in such harsh heat and cold.